dell/karavi-observability/docs/CONTRIBUTING.md

 Make sure that the title for your pull request uses the same format as the subject line in the commit message.

+### Quality Gates for pull requests

+Depending on the Karavi Observability repository, GitHub Actions are used to enforce quality gates when a pull request is created or when any commit is made to the pull request.
+These GitHub Actions enforce our minimum code quality requirement for any code that get checked into Karavi Observability Go code repositories.
+If any of the quality gates fail, it is expected that the contributor will look into the check log, understand the problem and resolve the issue.
+If help is needed, please feel free to reach out the maintainers of the project for [support](SUPPORT.md).

+#### Security scans

+* [Golang Security Checker](https://github.com/securego/gosec) inspects source code for security vulnerabilities by scanning the Go AST.
+* [Malware Scanner](https://github.com/dell/common-github-actions/tree/main/malware-scanner) inspects source code for malware.
+* [Container Scanner](https://github.com/Azure/container-scan) scans containers for security vulnerabilities.

+#### Code vetting

+[GitHub action](https://github.com/dell/common-github-actions/tree/main/go-code-formatter-linter-vetter) that analyzes source code to report suspicious constructs such as Printf calls whose arguments do not align with the format string, abnormal or not used code in pull requests.
+Please refer to [vet](https://golang.org/cmd/vet/) for more information.

+#### Code linting

+[GitHub action](https://github.com/dell/common-github-actions/tree/main/go-code-formatter-linter-vetter) that analyzes source code to flag programming errors, stylistics errors, and suspicious constructs.
+Please refer to [Go lint](https://github.com/golang/lint) for more information.

+#### Code formatting

+[GitHub action](https://github.com/dell/common-github-actions/tree/main/go-code-formatter-linter-vetter) that analyzes source code to flag formatting errors.
+Please refer to [gofmt](https://golang.org/cmd/gofmt/) for more information.

+#### Code sanitization

+[GitHub action](https://github.com/dell/common-github-actions/tree/main/code-sanitizer) that analyzes source code for non-inclusive words and language.

+#### Code build/test/coverage

+[GitHub action](https://github.com/dell/common-github-actions/tree/main/go-code-tester) that runs Go unit tests and checks that the code coverage of each package meets a configured threshold (currently 90%).
+An error is flagged if a given pull request does not meet the test coverage threshold and blocks the pull request from being merged.

 ## Code Reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.